 Doodle Drawings

-It's interesting to note how you subconsciously highlight things that pertain to your life.
+It's interesting to note how I subconsciously highlighted things that pertain to my life.

 Here is how I interpret mine: